 - Stimulating Laxatives: If a laxative contains a chemical that passes through breast milk, it should be avoided not only in pregnancy but also during nursing (see laxative list above).

-- Low-dose Toxic Herbs: These are herbs that, when working with an herbalist, can be used safely with adults, but they need to be avoided during pregnancy and lactation because a baby’s body is smaller: Anemone, black walnut, bloodroot, blue cohosh, coleus, digitalis, lily of the valley, mistletoe, poke root, and thuja.
+- Low-dose Toxic Herbs: These are herbs that, when working with an herbalist, can be used safely with adults, but they need to be avoided during pregnancy and lactation because a baby’s body is smaller: Anemone, black walnut, bloodroot, blue cohosh, lily of the valley, mistletoe, poke root, and thuja.

 - Pyrrolizidine Alkaloids : Pyrrolizidine alkaloids (PAs) are found in certain herbs that have been shown to causes liver damage that can lead to death.
 This is a super controversial topic in herbalism, and for adults, internal usage is a personal decision and recommendations vary from herbalist to herbalist.
 However, because of the risk, any herb with PAs should be avoided during pregnancy and lactation because the baby’s body is smaller and has impaired ability to process the PAs.
-Herbs high in pyrrolizidine alkaloids are: boneset, borage, butterbur, coltsfoot, comfrey, Joe Pye Weed, and ragwort/liferoot.
+Herbs high in pyrrolizidine alkaloids are: boneset, borage, butterbur, coltsfoot, comfrey, and Joe Pye Weed.

 (Romm, 2014; Chestnut School of Herbal Medicine, n.d.)